Shsuryaresz/Shsuryaresz/README.md

 |     `dark`     |           ![dark](https://i.imgur.com/bUrsjlp.png)            |
 | `highcontrast` |       ![highcontrast](https://i.imgur.com/ovrVrTY.png)        |
 |  More themes!  | **ðŸŽ¨ [See a list of all available themes](./docs/themes.md)** |

-**If you have come up with a new theme you'd like to share with others, please see [Issue #32](https://github.com/DenverCoder1/github-readme-streak-stats/issues/32) for more information on how to contribute.**